Native American Facts For Kids was written for young people learning about the Hidatsa Indian

 What about Hidatsa religion?

-in only a few simple sentences, and we strongly want to avoid misleading anybody.
+You can read and learn about them, however.
 You can visit this site to learn more about

 Hidatsa religious beliefs or this site about

-Native American religion in general.
+Native American spiritual beliefs in general.

 Can you recommend a good book for me to read?